HerculesVirus/BlockChain-Beginner/README.md

 ![GitHub Light](https://user-images.githubusercontent.com/31464210/150289551-b6f2e60d-81b3-4b26-babf-62b045b3e37a.png)

+To do that you will need a dedicated server to listen to your smart contract.

+It can be a CRON job, hosted on a google cloud function, an AWS lambda or even your own server, coded in Node.js, Go or Python, it’s up to you.

 ### Server Architecture

 Now that you centralized your application, you can serve your dapp data to your users more quickly with an API.
 Your database is like a mirror of your smart contract.